NexPlayer/Android-SDK/advanced.md

 This method is called to close a Downloader event.

-Note that this method cannot be called until after initializing NexPlayer™ by calling init().
+Note that this method cannot be called until after initializing NexPlayer by calling init().
 Anytime DownloaderOpen() is called, this method must also be called properly close the Downloader module.
 If a call is also made to DownloaderStart(), then DownloaderStop() must be called BEFORE calling DownloaderClose() to properly end the event.

 **Returns**